 History of Dance: Origins, Timeline, Cultural Traditions, and Modern Evolution

 Dance is one of the oldest forms of human expression.
-Long before written language, people used movement, rhythm, gesture, and body language to communicate emotions, mark important events, honor spiritual beliefs, and strengthen community bonds.
-The history of dance is therefore not the story of one inventor, one country, or one single style.
-It is the story of how human beings across the world learned to move with meaning.
+Long before written records, people used movement, rhythm, gesture, and body language to communicate, participate in ceremonies, mark important events, tell stories, and strengthen community bonds.
+The history of dance is therefore not the story of one inventor, one country, or one style.
+It is the story of how human societies around the world developed meaningful ways of moving.

 - What Is Dance?